 Future years contribution limits are subject to change on irs.gov

 Yes, but your contributions are aggregated.
 You can still only contribute up to the 2018 or 2019 limit after adding your contributions together.
 For example, $2,750 to a Traditional IRA and $2,750 to a Roth IRA would max out your 2018 contributions to IRAs of $5,500.

 It does not matter if your spouse contributes.
-You can both contribute the full amount that you qualify for to an IRA.
+You can both contribute the full amount for which you qualify to an IRA.

-You can contribute to a normal 401(k) and an IRA.
+You can contribute to a normal 401(k) and a (Traditional or Roth) IRA.
 Be sure to report your modified adjusted gross income correctly.